bentuschristo/bentuschristo/README.md

 ## Hello there 👋

-My name is Benedictus.
-I recently received my B.Eng. degree in Electrical Engineering, concentrating in Mechatronics Engineering.
+🧑🏽‍🎓 My name is Benedictus.
+I recently received my Bachelor's degree in Electrical Engineering, concentrating on Mechatronics Engineering.

-I'm interested to work on various robotics topics.
+🤖 I'm interested to work on various robotics and control topics.

+📧 If you have any questions regarding my repository, feel free to contact me.

+😃 Don't forgot to give credit if you use my code!